HunterKoehn/ChattR/README.md

   - timestamps for messages
   - make messages round instead of square
   - add other rooms instead of just one?
-  - privata 1-1 message capabilities between users
+  - private 1-1 message capabilities between users